 In 2021, Navitas entered into a silicon control IC joint venture with Halo Microelectronics Co., Ltd. ("Halo"), a manufacturer of power management ICs, to develop products and technology relating to AC/DC converters.
 Navitas' initial contribution to the joint venture was the commitment to sell its GaN integrated circuit die at prices representing cost plus insignificant handling fees, in exchange for a minority interest, with the right to acquire the balance of the joint venture based on the future results of the venture (among other rights and obligations).
 On January 19, 2023, the Company announced an agreement to acquire the remaining minority interest in the joint venture as well as rights to certain intellectual property from Halo and its U.S. affiliate for a total purchase price of \$22.4 million in Navitas stock.
-Total related party revenues recognized by the Company as a result of arrangements with its joint venture were \$0.0 million and \$0.6 million for the three months ended March 31, 2023 and 2022, respectively, and are included in Net Revenues in the Condensed Consolidated Statements of Operations.
+Total related party revenues recognized by the Company as a result of arrangements with its joint venture were \$0.0 million for both the three and six months ended June 30, 2023, and \$0.0 million and \$0.7 million for the three and six months ended June 30, 2022, respectively, and are included in Net Revenues in the Condensed Consolidated Statements of Operations.
 See Note 18, Noncontrolling Interest, for more information.